-The PowerPoint and final report are linked assignments.
-These assignments will be completed in small groups:
+The proposal, annotated bibliography, Survey design, PowerPoint and final report are linked assignments.
+All of these five assignments will be completed in small groups:

-- Final report: The final report is a full featured, substantive report (1500-2000 words).
-It will require you to conduct both secondary and primary research and integrate the results into a report. - The PowerPoint presentation is the summary and presentation of the final report.
+• Final report: The final report is a full featured, substantive report (between 3,000-4,000 words) on a web site or product usability study.
+It will require you to conduct both secondary and primary research and integrate the results into a report.

+- The proposal will summarize your plans for the report so that your instructor can supply critique and advice (3 pages). - The annotated bibliography will help you to the key points of your sources and references which will then become your background information and literature review for the final report.
+Each group member will prepare an annotated bibliography of 3 resources (150-250 words for each source).
+This will become useful when writing your final report. - Survey design will help you to design and conduct your own successful online survey for the purpose your final project.
+The survey will be no longer than 30 questions.
+Questions can be multiple-choice, open-ended questions or mix of both, depending on your specific final project. - The PowerPoint presentation is the summary and presentation of the final report.
 Presentations are due before the final draft of the report so that your instructor can supply further advice.
-Presentations will be about 5-10 minutes long and include no more than 10 slides.
+Presentations will be about 25 minutes long and include no more than 10 slides.
 Each group member will be presenting a part of the presentation.

-Participation: The course is designed to reinforce student learning and mastery of the material through active engagement and "doing", and students can expect activities in class and online.
+Participation: The course is designed to reinforce student learning and mastery of the material through active engagement and "doing", and students can expect activities each class.
 Students are expected to attend classes and participate; "participation" is not only attendance per se but contributing to each others' learning and participating in the creation of a positive atmosphere and learning environment.
-As well, throughout the course online participation will be expected.